 Transfer Credit.
-Transfer of credit is the acceptance of credit from another institution or campus for inclusion in a program of study leading to a degree awarded by ASU.
+Transfer of credit is the acceptance of credit from another institution for inclusion in a program of study leading to a degree awarded by ASU.
 The number of hours transferred from other institutions may not exceed 20 percent of the total minimum semester hours required for a master's degree unless stated otherwise for a specific degree program.

-Transfer credit taken before admission to a graduate degree program at ASU is nondegree credit.
-Nondegree credit taken at ASU combined with nondegree credit taken at another institution may not exceed nine hours on the master's program of study.
+Transfer credit taken before admission to a graduate degree program at ASU Main or East is nondegree credit.
+Nondegree credit taken at ASU Main or East combined with nondegree credit taken at another institution may not exceed nine hours on the master's program of study.
+The nine-hour limit does not apply to doctoral programs.

 The date (month/day/year) on the Graduate College dean's letter of admission is the actual date of admission.
 If the student is enrolled in courses on the admission date, those courses-if applicable-may be considered part of a program of study.
 Courses taken the semester before this date are nondegree hours.
-The nine-hour limit does not apply to the doctoral programs.
+Courses taken at ASU West are considered transferred credit.